Some Like It Hot Tea

 After Godzilla, Luis and I head back to Asakusa and eat at my favourite Indian restaurant.
 Luis has only ever had curry before one other time in his life, madness.
 After food, we head our separate ways.

 Whilst I was exploring accommodation options for October, it was suggested to me by a 71-year-old Japanese man that I try the area known as San’ya; apparently, the apartments there are relatively cheap.
-San’ya is still in Taito Ward, and forty-five minutes’ walk from Asakusa.
+San’ya is still in Taito Ward, and a forty-five minute walk from Asakusa.
 I head in the vague directions I am given and discover that San’ya no longer exists.
 All signs mentioning the word San’ya no longer exist.
 Every mention of the area has been removed, like a Japanese history book; all traces have been erased from memory.

 The only sign that has any mention of a San’ya past is the sign for Namidabashi.
 The sign literally translates as ‘Tears Bridge’ and was where people came to say goodbye to loved ones before they were taken to be killed at the Kozukappara execution grounds, hence the tears.
 These days, the bridge has been buried under the concrete of an intersection, the execution ground painted over by a bus station.